DrFelder/ppr-documentation/SRS.md

 - required ressources (must have, optional)
 - the public/private(more details) description of the event
 - the place/location
+The information can be split into a public and a private part.
+The private part can only be seen by accepted teammembers.
 ##### Pre Condition
 User has an active account and is already logged in.
 ##### Normal Flow of Events